Can I change my energy payment method to save money in the UK? (June 2026)

 Can I switch supplier if I’m on a prepayment meter?

 Often yes, though options can be more limited with traditional prepay.
 If you have a smart meter, you may have more choice.
-If you owe money, switching can be restricted depending on the amount and rules.
+If you owe money, switching can be restricted depending on the amount and the rules.

 How long does it take to change payment method?

-A Direct Debit change can be quick once bank details are set up, but billing cycles can affect when it shows on your account.
+A Direct Debit change can be quick once bank details are set up, but billing cycles affect when it shows on your account.
 If a meter change is needed (e.g. prepay to credit), it can take longer.

 Still not sure what will save you money?